 The City Clerk Department is the link between the public, the City Council, and other City departments.
-We're committed to providing support services and access to government in an accurate, efficient and timely manner with a focus on customer service.
+We're committed to providing support services and access to government in an accurate and efficient manner with a focus on customer service.

-The City Clerk Department performs a variety of professional and administrative duties in accordance with the Elections Code, Public Records Act, Political Reform Act, Brown Act, Municipal Code and City Charter.
-With a permanent staff of seven, which includes the City Clerk, the Assistant City Clerk, a City Clerk Technician II, a City Clerk Technician I, two Deputy Clerks and a part-time Administrative Clerk, the department's functions include:
+The City Clerk Department performs a variety of professional and administrative duties in accordance with the Elections Code, the Public Records Act, the Political Reform Act, the Brown Act, the Municipal Code and the City Charter.
+With a permanent staff of seven, which includes the City Clerk, the Assistant City Clerk, two City Clerk Technicians, and three Deputy Clerks, the department's functions include:

 City Council Support

-Prepares the agendas, synopsis, and minutes of the City Council, Housing Authority, and Finance Authority meetings and attends all meetings.
+Prepares the agendas, synopsis, and minutes of the City Council, Housing Authority, and Finance Authority meetings and manages the videostreaming of those meetings.

-Manages the processing/follow-up of all items approved by the City Council, through coordination with various agencies, departments and timelines.
+Manages the processing/follow-up of all items approved by the City Council, coordinating with various agencies, departments and timelines.